 Shedeur Sanders Recruiting

-Shedeur Sanders is a three-star prospect playing ball in Cedar Hill, Texas.
-Though he’s only entering his junior season, the 6-foot-2 pro-style quarterback already holds offers from schools like Alabama, Florida, Georgia, LSU, Michigan, Oregon, Tennessee, and of course, Florida State University.
+Shedeur Sanders is a four-star prospect playing ball in Cedar Hill, Texas.
+Though he’s only in his junior season, the 6-foot-2 pro-style quarterback already holds offers from schools like Alabama, Florida, Georgia, LSU, Michigan, Oregon, Tennessee, and of course, Florida State University.

 Although he only has two years of varsity football under his belt, Sanders is on pace to find himself among the most-prolific quarterbacks in Texas high school football history.